FilWisher/go-ansi-diff/README.md

 ## api

 ### ```type Differ```
-A struct to keep track of terminal state.
+A differ object.
+Use different Differ objects for unrelated pieces of text.

 ### ```func (d *Differ) Diff(input []byte) []byte```
 Takes byte array to update the terminal with.
 Returns ANSI control codes as byte array with changes.
 To apply changes to terminal, simple write the codes to a terminal (e.g. fmt.Printf(...))